Ne-oL/geoz/README.md

 ```

-For further infromation or the functions other parameters, please check the functions DocStrings as they contain more details and information.
+For further infromation or the function's other parameters, please check the functions DocStrings as they contain more details and information.

 ## License information